fidelity/kconnect/docs/book/src/commands/configure.md

 ### Synopsis

-The `configure` command creates `kconnect` configuration files and displays previously-defined configurations in a user-friendly display format.
+The configure command creates kconnect configuration files and displays previously-defined configurations in a user-friendly display format.

-If run with no flags, the command displays the configurations stored in the current user's `~/.kconnect/config.yaml` file.
+If run with no flags, the command displays the configurations stored in the current user's $HOME/.kconnect/config.yaml file.

-The `configure` command can create a set of default configurations for a new system or a new user via the `-f` flag and a local filename or remote URL.
-You would typically use this flag the first time you use `kconnect`.
+The configure command can create a set of default configurations for a new system or a new user via the -f flag and a local filename or remote URL.

+The user typically only needs to use this command the first time they use kconnect.

 ```
 kconnect configure [flags]